 One of the primary complaints we read about the LeapTV related to calibration of its camera, and by addressing this now, you’ll end up a much more informed consumer—not just about whether or not you should purchase it, but also about how you can make your gaming experience more positive and avoid headaches.
 So let’s discuss it quickly:

-Basically, LeapTV’s camera (and other video gaming cameras) operates by measuring how long it takes for light to bounce off the player, effectively working like light-enabled sonar (for a detailed description, be sure to read this great Wired article).
+Basically, LeapTV’s camera (and other video gaming cameras) operates by measuring how long it takes for light to bounce off the player, effectively working like light-enabled sonar.
 And because these cameras rely on light to work effectively, there’s a “sweet spot” that you should attempt to maintain when using your LeapTV.

 In other words, as one Amazon reviewer put it, an important part of dialing in (e.g. calibrating) the camera’s accuracy is proper lighting.
 As such, if there’s to little or too much light (e.g. a window behind the player), then this will negatively affect how well the LeapTV’s camera tracks the player.
 Although we weren’t able to verify this information, most video gaming systems also provide calibration options within their menus, which can allow you to further increase its accuracy.